doniel-t/ImageToASCIIArt/Readme.md

 # How to Run:
 * run install.bat
 * py imgToAscii.py <path_to_img>
-* ascii image will be deposited in the out folder# ImageToASCIIArt
+* ascii image will be deposited in the out folder